talmolab/sleap/_sources/tutorials/initial-training.rst.txt

 In addition, SLEAP uses UNET as its default backbone, but you can choose other backbones (LEAP, resnet, etc.) from a drop down menu.

-For more information about the types of models you can train, see :ref:`choosing_models`.
+For more information about the types of models you can train, see :ref:`choosing-models`.

 Start Training